johns/CoOp/databases/chat/preliminary-design-document.md

 1.1.
 Project description, database engine used, potential users, maybe some other stuff

->  The project is to create and manage a database that can take care of data for the real-time group chat aspects of the BetterWe mobile app.
+>  The project is to create and manage a database that can take care of data for the real-time group chat aspects of the CoOp mobile app.
 We plan on using PostgreSQL to manage our database system since it is very stable, easy to manage cross-platform, and compatible with GUI and admin tools.
 Expected potential users are individuals or groups of friends looking to motivate themselves and keep track of their progress to a set goal.
 For example, a group of friends who agree to keep themselves accountable for their own individual weight loss goals.

 1.2.
 Data description, generally what type of data will be stored